webplatform/docs/tutorials/tools_audit_panel/index.md

 To illustrate how the Audit Panel can recommend web app performance improvements, we'll turn the tool toward our very own [http://www.html5rocks.com/ HTML5Rocks!].
 We'll use the Audit Panel to help make our site even faster.

-Starting Developer Tools is as easy as using the wrench icon (upper right of the Chrome window) and selecting ''Tools > Developer tools''.
+Starting Developer Tools is as easy as using the wrench icon (upper right of the Chrome window) and selecting '''Tools > Developer tools'''.

 [[Image:auditspeed01.png|Chrome Developer Tools]]
 ''The Developer Tools are accessible from the Wrench menu''